In a Nutshell

 In her first issue, Duffy introduces a trio of new characters, and though the fate of all three is left up in the air at the end of the issue, all three will return next issue, and remain semi-regular fixtures throughout the rest of the series.
 They are Rik Duel, a Han Solo-esque pirate, Chihido, a Rodian (the same species as the film's Greedo), and Dani, a purple-skinned Zeltron who takes an immediate liking to Luke.

-Dani's species, the Zeltrons, introduced here, will actually have something of a life and significant life in the Expanded Universe, getting featured in novels, comics and video games across multiple storytelling eras, including a series in which a Zeltron is the main love interest of a descendant of Luke and part of that series' central trio of characters (in the vein of Luke/Leia/Han).
+Dani's species, the Zeltrons, introduced here, will actually have something of a long and significant life in the Expanded Universe, getting featured in novels, comics and video games across multiple storytelling eras, including a series in which a Zeltron is the main love interest of a descendant of Luke and part of that series' central trio of characters (in the vein of Luke/Leia/Han).

 We get another Imperial leader introduced this issue, Governor Matrin, who is said to have previously served in the Imperial Senate alongside Leia, though this issue also marks his only appearance.